09Kanika/Query.jpg/README.md

-# Multi language invoice extractor using Gemini Pro Vision.
+# Visionary Ai assistant using Gemini Pro Vision.
-This project is a multi-language invoice extractor that processes an invoice image as input and answers questions based on the extracted information.
-Utilizing the power of Google Gemini Pro Vision, the application ensures accurate and efficient extraction of key invoice details across various languages.
+This project processes any type of image, be it a document, letter, a random picture captured by your camera, or anything as input and answers questions based on the extracted information.
+Utilizing the power of Google Gemini Pro Vision, the application ensures accurate and efficient extraction of key details.
 The user interface is built with Streamlit, providing an intuitive and interactive experience.

 ## What is Google Gemini?
 * Google Gemini is a suite of generative AI models developed by Google.